wiremock/api-template-library/amazonaws.com-health/index.md

 ---
 slug: "amazonaws-com-health"
-name: "AWS Health APIs and Notifications"
+title: "AWS Health APIs and Notifications"
 provider: "amazonaws.com"
 description: "<fullname>Health</fullname> <p>The Health API provides programmatic\
   \ access to the Health information that appears in the <a href=\"https://phd.aws.amazon.com/phd/home#/\"\